 Is there a tree or trees on your property that are dead, dying, diseased or just plain ugly and that you would like to have removed or replaced?
 Do you lie awake in bed during stormy weather, wondering if this is the night that dangerous tree looming outside your bedroom window comes crashing down?
 Call the tree care professionals at All Season Tree Service before that happens and you’ll not only keep your family safe and protect your property, but you’ll also be able to sleep much better.

 All Season Tree Service specializes in dangerous tree removal in Edmonton, Sherwood Park, Leduc, St. Albert and Fort Saskatchewan, Spruce Grove, Stony Plain, Beaumont and the surrounding areas for residential and commercial clients.
 We are happy to answer all of your questions, and we have the specialized tools and equipment required to complete any tree removal job, no matter the size or scope.
 We can safely and efficiently extract high-maintenance, dead, or damaged trees from your property, while preventing any damage in the process.
 We also offer stump grinding services to give that particular area of your property a fresh start!

-No one wants to remove a tree from their landscape.
+No one ever really wants to remove a tree from their landscape.
 They’re beautiful, comforting, and provide cooling shade and protection from the elements.
-But when a tree is growing too close to a structure, or it becomes damaged, contracts a disease, or begins to die, it can pose a risk to your family and your property and the only option is tree removal.
+But when a tree is growing too close to a structure, or it becomes damaged, contracts a disease, or begins to die, it can pose a hazardous risk to your family and your property.
+In these cases, the only option is tree removal.
 Here are 5 signs that indicate that it might be time to remove a tree: